-- F-226 Proposed new or expansions to existing essential public facilities should be sited consistent with the King County Comprehensive Plan.
-Listed existing essential public facilities should be preserved and maintained until alternatives or replacements for such facilities can be provided. - F-227 King County and neighboring counties, if advantageous to both, should share essential public facilities to increase efficiency of operation.
-Efficiency of operation should take into account the overall value of the essential public facility to the region and the county and the extent to which, if properly mitigated, expansion of an existing essential public facility located in the county might be more economical and environmentally sound. - F-228 King County should strive to site essential public facilities equitably so that no racial, cultural, or socio-economic group is unduly impacted by essential public facility siting or expansion decisions.
-No single community should absorb an inequitable share of these facilities and their impacts.
-Siting should consider equity, environmental justice and environmental, economic, technical and service area factors.
+Proposed new or expansions to existing essential public facilities should be sited consistent with the King County Comprehensive Plan.
+Listed existing essential public facilities should be preserved and maintained until alternatives or replacements for such facilities can be provided.

+King County and neighboring counties, if advantageous to both, should share essential public facilities to increase efficiency of operation.
+Efficiency of operation should take into account the overall value of the essential public facility to the region and the county and the extent to which, if properly mitigated, expansion of an existing essential public facility located in the county might be more economical and environmentally sound.

+King County should strive to site essential public facilities equitably so that no racial, cultural, or socio-economic group is unduly impacted by essential public facility siting or expansion decisions.
+No single community should absorb an inequitable share of these facilities and their impacts and an assessment of existing facilities should be conducted when siting new facilities.
+Siting should consider equity, environmental justice and environmental, economic, technical and service area factors and communities with a disproportionate share of existing facilities should be actively engaged in the planning and siting process for new facilities.
 The net impact of siting new essential public facilities should be weighted against the net impact of expansion of existing essential public facilities, with appropriate buffering and mitigation.
 Essential public facilities that directly serve the public beyond their general vicinity shall be discouraged from locating in the Rural Area.